ToniA/nordpool-teslamateapi/README.md

 # Optimize Tesla charging on Nordpool spot prices, utilizing the TeslaMateAPI

 The objective is to optimize Tesla charging based on Nordpool spot electricity prices, incorporating the following features:
-   * The charging window is set between 23:00 and 07:00, spanning 8 hours
+   * The charging window starts at trigger time, the end time is configurable in code
    * The automation identifies the most cost-effective contiguous time period within the charging window
    * Charge duration is estimated based on the current battery level and ambient temperature (the battery heater is required below 0°C)
    * Charging is controlled using the scheduled charging feature